 Navaneethan Sivagnanasundaram Wichita State University Human Factors Scientist Wichita, KS Email: neethansiv@gmail.com Navaneethan Sivagnanasundaram, M.A., is a graduate student currently enrolled in the Human Factors Psychology Ph.D. program at Wichita State University (WSU) in Wichita Kansas.
-He is a member of the Laboratory of Applied Visual Attention (LAVA) at WSU and his research focuses on the visualization of information for human-machine interfaces.
+He is a member of the Laboratory of Applied Visual Attention at WSU and his research focuses on the visualization of information for human-machine interfaces.
 Navaneethan's research explores how human visual perception and cognitive processes interact with the physical and temporal aspects of interface elements.
+Navaneethan's awards include a Postgraduate Scholarship from the National Science & Engineering Research Council (NSERC) of Canada, a Certificate of Excellence from the Canadian Psychological Association and two Undergraduate Research Awards (also awarded by NSERC).
+He is a student member of the Human Factors and Ergonomics Society and Vision Sciences Society.
 Navaneethan is a 2014-2015 ACRP Graduate Research Award recipient, studying the design and efficiency of air traffic symbology in navigation displays.
 Navaneethan has experience designing and evaluating interfaces for commercial aircraft, unmanned vehicles and a variety of consumer products.
-Navaneethan's awards include a Postgraduate Scholarship from the National Science & Engineering Research Council (NSERC) of Canada, a Certificate of Excellence from the Canadian Psychological Association (CPA) and two Undergraduate Research Awards (also awarded by NSERC).
-He is a student member of the Human Factors and Ergonomics Society (HFES) and Vision Sciences Society (VSS).

-Clayton Stambaugh Illinois Department of Transportation Aviation-Ports-Waterways Facilities Specialist, Planning and Programming Springfield, IL Email: claytonstambaugh@gmail.com Twitter: @clay\stambaugh Clayton Stambaugh serves as an Aviation Facilities Specialist for the Illinois Department of Transportation (IDOT).
-In addition, he provides support to Department efforts relating to ports and waterways.
-He previously served as airport Manager at Pekin Municipal Airport and sat on the executive committee with the Illinois Public Airports Association (IPAA) as First Vice Chairman.
-Clayton participates on multiple projects with the ACRP - Transportation Research Board (TRB) of the National Academy of Sciences, Engineering, and Medicine (NASEM).
-He is a standing member and committee communications coordinator for the TRB Committee on Intergovernmental Relations in Aviation.
-He also leads marketing and communication efforts for the upcoming 10th National Aviation System Planning Symposium.
-Clayton is a graduate of Southern Illinois University Carbondale (SIUC), where he obtained a Master of Public Administration degree focusing on aviation administration.
-He served as a graduate assistant working with various partners in the National Airport Safety Data Program of the Federal Aviation Administration (FAA).
-His primary graduate research focused on using digital technologies, such as social media, to improve airport communication, public relations, and marketing.
-He holds a B.S. degree in aviation management and an Associate of Applied Science degree in aviation flight from SIU.
-In addition, he holds a Commercial Pilot Certificate for Airplane Single and Multi-Engine Land with an Instrument Airplane rating, as well as a Remote Pilot Certificate.
-Clayton will be teaching Aviation Security Regulations and Management during the Spring 2018 semester at SIUC.
-TRANSPORTATION RESEARCH BOARD
+Clayton Stambaugh Illinois Department of Transportation Aviation-Ports-Waterways Facilities Specialist, Planning and Programming Springfield, IL Email: clayton.stambaugh@illinois.gov Twitter: @clay_stambaugh Clayton Stambaugh serves as an aviation program manager and facilities specialist for the Illinois Department of Transportation (IDOT).
+Stambaugh currently manages the Illinois Aviation System Plan process and supports the development of annual and multiyear airport improvement programs.
+Additionally, he helps manage the Illinois Marine Transportation System Initiative for IDOT.
+He previously served as airport manager at Pekin Municipal Airport and served on the executive committee with the Illinois Public Airports Association.
+Stambaugh participates in multiple projects and programs with the Airport Cooperative Research Program.
+In addition, he is the Vice-chair for the Transportation Research Board (TRB) Committee on Intergovernmental Relations in Aviation and a standing member with the committee on Inland Water Transportation.
+Stambaugh recently led marketing and communication efforts for the TRB 10th National Aviation System Planning Symposium.
+Stambaugh is a graduate of Southern Illinois University Carbondale (SIUC), where he obtained a Master of Public Administration degree focusing on aviation administration.
+He served as a graduate assistant working with various partners through the National Airport Safety Data (5010) Program.
+His primary research focused on using digital technologies, such as social media, to improve airport communication, public relations, and marketing.
+Stambaugh also holds a Bachelor of Science degree in Aviation Management and an Associate of Applied Science degree in Aviation Flight from SIU.
+He holds a Commercial Pilot Certificate for Airplane Single and Multi-Engine Land with an Instrument Airplane rating, as well as a Remote Pilot Certificate.
+Stambaugh now acts as an Assistant Lecturer for SIUC and teaches Aviation Security Regulations and Management, General Aviation Operations, and Airport Planning.
+During the program year 2011-2012, Clayton won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Social Media and Primary Commercial Service Airports."